stashed/docs/docs/addons/etcd/tls/index.md

 ---

-# Backup TLS secured Etcd using Stash
+# Backup & Restore an Etcd Cluster with TLS

 Stash `{{< param "info.version" >}}` supports backup and restoration of Etcd database.
 This guide will show you how you can backup & restore a TLS secured Etcd cluster using Stash.